tito-thomas/tito-thomas/README.md

 ###  About me 👋

-Graduated with a Bachelor's in Computer Science Graduate at Cardiff University.
+Graduated with a Bachelor's in Computer Science at Cardiff University.

 I have one year of industrial placement experience at Next as a Software Developer.